ekowyawson/reading-notes/README.md

-# My Reading Journal Portfolio
+# Reading Notes

 ![HTML Image](images/html-structure.png)

 ## The "Growth Mindset"

-A `growth mindset` is a manner of thinking that beckons the thinker to continuously self-improve, through hard work and dedication, regardless of the thinker's level of proficiency on a subject.
+A **growth mindset** is a manner of thinking that beckons the thinker to continuously self-improve, through hard work and dedication, regardless of the thinker's level of proficiency on a subject.
 The growth mindset is in direct contrast to a `fixed mindset`, in which an individual believes he/she/they are at the peak of his/her/their abilities and intelligence on a particular subject.

-The `growth mindset` enables the thinker to always search for new and innovative ways to solve problems, rather than relying on an archaic, *"This is how it has always been done"* mentality.
-This `fixed mindset` thinking can cripple a person or organization's innovation, ingenuity, and ultimately, their growth.
+The **growth mindset** enables the thinker to always search for new and innovative ways to solve problems, rather than relying on an archaic, *"This is how it has always been done"* mentality.
+This **fixed mindset** thinking can cripple a person or organization's innovation, ingenuity, and ultimately, their growth.

 ## Three reminders to keep a growth mindset